ChenxuanWei0428/Take_a_break/README.md

 # Take_a_break

-The website is currently host on: https://take-a-break-app.herokuapp.com/
+This is a website that allow you to take a break and get notified when it is done!